 Here's a quick render out of Mandelbulb3d.
 You can produce all kinds of geometry, and remember they sit in 3D space and everything can be animated!

-For an absolutely mindblowing example of what these objects and spaces can look like when loved on for a while and animated, watch the video below, created by Ricardo Montalban -
+For a great example of what these objects and spaces can look like when worked on and animated, check the video below created by Ricardo Montalban -

 The past two days I've also been playing around with Mir, A new After Effects plugin from Red Giant.
 It uses fractal sets to create and modify geometry natively inside AE, and is completely OpenGL powered so it's nearly realtime!
 It's 100% 3D inside AE, so you can set up your scenes using AE cameras and lights.
 I made this quick render using Mir a couple nights ago.

 So that's what I've been up to the last two weeks.
 I started playing with 3D fractals out of pure curiosity but I'm coming to the belief that they have some serious potential in a VFX/3D environment for the creation of spaces/visuals.
 I've begun to toy with Mandelbulber which is similar to Mandelbulb3d, however completely open source, ray tracing 3D support, alpha support (woo!), and x64 packages available. (rendering time with these things is horrible - however they have an alpha build with GPU support!).
 In the next week I'm going to start working with getting these renders into a Nuke/Maya workflow and see what kind of spaces I can create comping these fractals into 3D tracked live footage and a mix of live/rendered spaces.
 There's only rough OBJ export support and no camera data export, so I have a fun week ahead of me!
 Have a good weekend!